grocio/neural-network-models/README.md

 # neural-network-models
-R code for "Computational Modeling of Cognition and Behavior" was ported to Python!!
+R code for "Computational Modeling of Cognition and Behavior" by Farrell and Lewandowsky (2018) was ported to Python!!

+## Dependencies
+1. numpy
+2. matplotlib